Austin Alcohol Rehab Options — Outpatient IOP & PHP Guide

 Two Common Levels of Care

 • Intensive Outpatient Program (IOP): Structured therapy several days a week while you live at home.
-For example, The Meadows Outpatient–Austin runs an 8‑week IOP with 15–20 hours of programming per week and day or evening options, which suits work or school schedules.
+For example, one Austin IOP model runs about 8 weeks with 15–20 hours per week and day or evening options, which suits work or school schedules.
 Learn how our intensive outpatient program in Austin structures sessions and weekly hours.

-• Partial Hospitalization Program (PHP): A step up in structure—often up to six hours a day, five days a week—without overnight stays.
-Rock Springs describes PHP and IOP side‑by‑side and notes its day or evening tracks.
+• Partial Hospitalization Program (PHP): A step up in structure—often up to six hours a day, five days a week—without overnight stays. some local programs describe PHP and IOP side‑by‑side and outline day and evening tracks.

 What to Compare Across Programs